biodiversitydata-se/mol-data/docs/_sources/ena-metabar.rst.txt

   :file: _static/tables/filled-sample-template.csv
   :header-rows: 0

 If so, go back to the start page of sample submission and click *Submit Completed Spreadsheet* and select your edited \*.tsv file.
 Given that your spreadsheet structure is correct, you will be directed to a page where you can toggle between samples in the left-hand panel, to inspect attributes for each of these in the right panel.
 If you find yourself stuck on the same page after uploading, you probably need to go back and review your file structure.
+Note that ENA accepts tab-delimited text only here (with .tsv or .txt extension).

 Step 3g: Review and submit sample data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~